ibm-cloud-docs/vpc/backup_service_vpc_about.md

 You can copy a Block storage backup from one region to another region, and later use that snapshot to restore a volume in the new region.
 You can use and manage the cross-regional snapshot in the target region independently from the parent volume or the original snapshot.

-In the current release, cross regional copies of `sdp` volume snapshots are not supported if the source volume of the snapshot exceeds 10 TB.
+In the current release, only customers with special access can create cross regional copies of `sdp` volume snapshots if the source volume of the snapshot exceeds 10 TB.
-{: restriction}
+{: beta}

 Currently, cross-regional copy of block storage snapshots is not supported in the Chennai region.
 It can't be selected as a source or target region.
 {: restriction}